wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### More camelCase Usage

-### Use camelCase for variables, properties and function names
+Use camelCase for variables, properties and function names

 Variables, properties and function names should use camelCase.
 They should also be descriptive.
 Single character variables and uncommon abbreviations should generally be avoided.